Waldmeister: Act 3

 The next morning everything is in a good mood.
 Tymoleon is happy that the professor is not the miller, he is happy that Pauline is not the miller, but the well-known singer.
 He gives Müller the job, says goodbye to Freda because she loves Botho, and will start courting Pauline, who has recently flirted with him.
 Müller fancies Jeanne, and Mr. and Mrs. Heffele give their daughter Freda to Botho in view of Tymoleon's resignation.
 Since Ms. Heffele has doubts about her invention, the professor shows her the picture he took the day before.
 The black was ink.
 There is no black woodruff.
 And linden blossom tea usually has a different effect than the previous night.
 The potion was made from woodruff!

+The world premiere recording was released by the classical label Naxos in 2021 on a double CD (8.660489-90) with the Sofia Philharmonic Chorus and Orchestra conducted by Dario Salvi, with an international cast of singers.